 Indeed!
 I don’t see Drive as an 80s retro film and I don’t think its music is, for the most part, 80s retro.
 “A Real Hero,” a modern classic, fits Drive so well as a love theme because it never gets too on-the-nose or cheesy.
 It uses our collective nostalgia to create something new, engaging, and timeless; just like Refn and crew do with the film.

 Jewel’s contributions are likewise mostly modern in aesthetic, though “Tick of the Clock” has its John Carpenter moments.
 Kavinsky’s “Nightcall” is a brilliant opening credits number, but it’s a French Touch song produced by Guy-Manuel de Homem-Christo of Daft Punk and French producer SebastiAn.
-Martinez’s score has its share of homages, but it’s still modern and more ambient than something you’d find in a giallo picture.
+Martinez’s score has its element of homage, but it’s still modern and more ambient than something you’d find in a horror picture.

 The music and film have certainly had their impact on the popularity of 80s retro, to be sure.
 People seeing the 80s so much in Drive amplified an interest in the burgeoning synthwave scene and henceforth inspired others to seek refuge in the pastiches of the likes of Mann and Carpenter.
 Nevertheless, this neon-noir masterpiece created a contemporary template with its retro elements.
 Perhaps this is the film’s greatest legacy.